Posts tagged “support”

 Horror stories and denial – which makes me cringe more?

-The first states, “Met Office warns of catastrophic global warming in our lifetimes“.
-The second say, “CO2 is green”, which is less self-explanatory.
-In fact, it’s an astonishing TV ad running in the US aimed at scuppering a cap-and-trade bill – thanks to Leo Hickman for picking this up in his blog.
+So I'm just topping up on today's environmental news feed (my feed of choice is The Guardian, a nice little app that even a web dilettante like me can add to their Google home page) and two stories stand out and demand a closer look.
+The first states, "Met Office warns of catastrophic global warming in our lifetimes".
+The second say, "CO2 is green", which is less self-explanatory.
+In fact, it's an astonishing TV ad running in the US aimed at scuppering a cap-and-trade bill - thanks to Leo Hickman for picking this up in his blog.

 What I notice is that while reading them, I get that creeping feeling up the back of my neck and round to my jaw, and the sinking in my shoulders.
 I’m physically cringing.
 Not very much.
 But it’s there.